-- Maintain an accessible presence in local regulated communities - Proactively educate regulated parties of regulatory requirements through educational presentations. - Maintain VOCC and NVOCC tariff location information on the agency website. - Emphasize OTI requirements to new licensees by letter. - Promote awareness of FMC licensing and financial requirements by conference participation and seminars. - Make available to the public key documents in all Commission formal proceedings through the Commission website. - Create and produce brochures to educate industry and public about FMC requirements and services. - Promote general awareness of resources available through Commission's website. - Continuously expand and update information available to the public through the website, including list of licensed OTIs.
+- Maintain an accessible presence in local regulated communities. - Proactively educate regulated parties of regulatory requirements. - Maintain VOCC and NVOCC tariff location information on the agency website. - Emphasize OTI requirements to new licensees by letter. - Promote awareness of FMC licensing and financial requirements. - Make available to the public key documents in all Commission formal proceedings through the Commission website. - Create and produce brochures to educate industry and public about FMC requirements and services. - Promote general awareness of resources available through Commission's website. - Continuously expand and update information available to the public through the website, including list of licensed OTIs.

-2. Six-Year Performance Measure
+2. Five -Year Performance Measures